 INTERNAL RULES OF THE INTERNATIONAL LIAISON COMMITTEE ON RESUSCITATION (ILCOR) (hereafter “THE ASSOCIATION”)

-CONFLICT OF INTEREST POLICY AND PROCEDURES
+Article 8: CONFLICT OF INTEREST POLICY AND PROCEDURES

 The purpose of this policy is to ensure that the Association manages real and potential conflict of interest situations in an open and effective manner, in order to ensure preservation of the public trust in the integrity of the Association’s process and products.
 It is not always possible (nor prudent) for such situations to be avoided, since the best experts in a clinical area will often have relationships that could pose a real or potential conflict of interest in that area.
 What is essential is that these potential conflicts are disclosed and managed effectively.
 The mainstay of effective management of potential conflict of interest situations is through disclosure.